NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 17.md

 "I do not ask on behalf of these alone, but for those also who believe in Me through their word;

 ###### 21
-that they may all be one; even as You, Father, _are_ in Me and I in You, that they also may be in Us, so that the world may believe that You sent Me.Their Future Glory
+that they may all be one; even as You, Father, _are_ in Me and I in You, that they also may be in Us, so that the world may believe that You sent Me.

+### Their Future Glory

 ###### 22
 The glory which You have given Me I have given to them, that they may be one, just as We are one;